- Search The Registry

-The City, Inc., is an agent of healing, growth, and advocacy for inner-city young people and their families.
+The City, Inc., was an agent of healing, growth, and advocacy for inner-city young people and their families.
 In the autumn of 1967, a group of fathers and sons met with a priest from the city's Holy Rosary Church to try to solve community issues of behavior in the area's youth.
 The community needed a place to hold weekly teen gathering social functions.
 Space was rented on the city's south side to give the young people a place to meet after school.

-The City, Inc., has implemented a strategic planning process for the 21st century.
+The City, Inc., implemented a strategic planning process for the 21st century.
 Graduates now have computer technology and construction skills added to their curriculum and a broader post-secondary counseling system.

 On January 11, 2011, The City Inc., a once-prominent Minneapolis advocacy organization shut down, a day after dismissing its CEO-president and also deciding to close its north Minneapolis alternative school.

 The move left about 30 people unemployed, said Pat Sheridan, treasurer of the Board of Directors.